GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 Fenced frames behave like a [top-level browsing context](https://html.spec.whatwg.org/multipage/browsers.html#top-level-browsing-context) (such as a browser tab).
-Although a fenced frame in [certain modes](https://github.com/WICG/fenced-frame/blob/master/explainer/modes.md#fenced-frame-modes)
+Although a fenced frame in [certain use cases](https://github.com/WICG/fenced-frame/blob/master/explainer/use_cases.md)
 (such as `opaque-ads`) can contain cross-site data (such as a FLEDGE interest group), the frame cannot access unpartitioned storage or cookies.
 An `opaque-ads` fenced frame can access a unique, nonce-based cookie and storage